Changing climate, changing river

 That means we can't protect the river (or our lakes or drinking water) unless we stem the flow of fertilizer.
 And we can't do that without addressing its chief source: our agricultural system.

-And at dozens of our restoration sites, volunteers put long-rooted native plants in the ground to help the land filter runoff pollution and absorb more water, keeping washouts and erosion at bay.
-In addition to shielding our waters from erosion and pollution during major runoff events, longer roots and more plants — whether in forests, farm fields, parks or backyards — also sequester more carbon, fighting the cause of climate change as well as its impacts.
+At dozens of FMR restoration sites, volunteers put long-rooted native plants in the ground to help the land filter pollution and absorb more water, keeping washouts and erosion at bay.
+In addition to protecting our waters during major runoff events, more plants and longer roots — whether in forests, farm fields, parks or backyards — also sequester more carbon, fighting the cause of climate change as well as its impacts.

 Connected habitat along the river corridor will be crucial for climate-forced migrators.
 (Aerial photo by Tom Reiter)